When Is the Best Time

 Located in Saxon Switzerland National Park are the famous Elbe Sandstone Mountains.
 Here you can visit breathtaking sights like the Bastei Bridge, hike stunning trails and even climb gorgeous rock formations.
 The region got already developed for tourism at the end of the 18th century.
 Many visitors come here simply to visit the main attraction, the Bastei Bridge, and the remained ruins of the Neurathen Castle.
 We spent more than a week here because there is so much more to explore.

-I wrote this guide for everyone: Sightseeing only visitors, as well as hikers and climbers.
+I wrote this guide for everyone: Sightseeing only visitors, as well as hikers, and climbers.
 I provide my personal accommodation tips as well as tips for cruise tours from Dresden.
-Read my complete guide below, including weather details and tips for the Bastei Bridge or jump directly to 9 Must-Do Sights and Hikes in Saxon Switzerland National Park with many insider tips!
+Read my complete guide below, including weather details and tips for the Bastei Bridge or jump directly to 9 Must-Do Sights and Hikes in Saxon Switzerland National Park with insider tips!

 Avoiding the Crowds in Saxon Switzerland

 It is the most popular place in Saxon Switzerland, with around 1.5 million visitors each year.
 To enjoy this beautiful place, the Bastei, without crowds, you should visit this fascinating sight in spring, autumn or winter either very early in the morning or late evening.
 We visited this magic sandstone bridge several times in May.
 We enjoyed most our visit at 6.30 on a Sunday morning.
 We shared this incredible impressive Bastei Bridge and the surroundings with very few people.
 Avoid midday when the bridge and the castle ruin are overrun.